horia141/jupiter/docs/concepts/overview.md

   "Walk 10K steps".
 * _Big plan_: a larger unit of work, consisting of multiple tasks.
 This is normally something like "Plan a family vacation", or "Get a talk accepted to a conference".
+* _Smart list_: a list of things!
+It can record books to read, visited restaurants, movies to watch, etc.

 The rest of the document will cover each of these in greater detail.